james-luther/b34rd-blog/content/posts/2021-10-28-k3s-ha-raspberry-pi-homelab-pt1.md

 ### Why k3s over docker, docker-swarm, virtualization, or just bare metal?

 Well, these are all great questions and honestly each application, server, and use needs to be considered to answer that question fully.
 For a homelab, home network, or even a small business k3s on a raspberry pi cluster can more than adequately serve your internal and even some of your external needs without any trouble.
-If  you are like me and are constantly tinkering or improvoing k3s will be a HUGE help as the redundancy after a breaking configuration change will save you time and complaining kids/co-workers.
+If  you are like me and are constantly tinkering or improvoing, k3s will be a HUGE help as the redundancy after a breaking configuration change will save you time and complaining kids/co-workers.
 In the examples I'm giving during these guides, kubernetes and k3s are perfect for the use cases and workloads.

 The key differences between all of these is how you want to implement and provide services.
 I like load balancing, automations, redundancies, and a comprehensive management plane.
 That's why k3s is my choice.
 Also, docker is super awesome so why not take it to the extreme?